Optical constraints on the coldest metal-poor population: Observations and data reduction

 \subsubsection{Astrometric observation details}

-We used Omega2000 \citep{omega2000,omega2000_cryo,charact_omega2000} on the 3.5-m telescope at the Calar Alto Observatory, Andalucía, Spain.
+We used Omega2000 \citep{omega2000,omega2000_cryo,charact_omega2000} on the 3.5-m telescope at the Calar Alto Observatory in Andalucía, Spain.
 Omega2000 is an imager in the near-infrared (NIR) range equipped with a single $2048\times2048$ HAWAII-2 HgCdTe detector, covering a field of view (FoV) of $15\farcm5\times15\farcm4$.
 Its optics has very low dispersion, which allows accurate astrometry.

-We carried out a two-year observing campaign from 2021 to 2022 to obtain enough astrometric epochs.
+We carried out a observing campaign with a baseline of two years from 2021 to 2022 (Table~\ref{astrometry_obstable}).
 We observed in the $J$ band, under a monthly cadence, with a maximum seeing of 1\farcs2, a maximum airmass of 1.8, and no constraint on the moon phase (programme numbers H20-3.5-020, F21-3.5-010, 22A-3.5-010, 22B-3.5-010; PI N. Lodieu).
 We set 9 to 10-point dithering pattern (and repeated it as necessary) for sky subtraction in the NIR, with different single exposure times for each observing block (OB) depending on the brightness of the object.
 The total exposure times were adjusted several times according to the results obtained in the previous semester.
-The details of the observations are presented in Table~\ref{astrometry_obstable}.